xcore/sw_audio_effects/module_dsp_short_reverb/doc/programming.rst

 Usage
 -----

-There are 2 functions in the 'C' library, designed to be called from an XC file.
+There are 2 functions in the 'C' library, designed to be called from an xC file.
    * ``config_reverb()`` Called to do initial configuration of reverb parameters (e.g. room size).
 WARNING: This must be called before ...
-   * ``use_reverb()`` Called to apply reverb to a a set of audio-sample stereo pairs, designed to be called from an XC file.
+   * ``use_reverb()`` Called to apply reverb to a a set of audio-sample stereo pairs, designed to be called from an xC file.

 Note, after initialisation, ``config_reverb()`` can be called again as required to re-configure the reverb parameters.